dp95000/burger-logger/README.md

 # Technologies Used
-This application uses haldebars for rending the frontend, Node JS on the backend for running the server environment, and MySQL for storing the burgers that are created.
+This application uses haldebars for rendering the frontend, Node JS on the backend for running the server environment, and MySQL for storing the burgers that are created.

 # How to Use